safespring/docs/content/backup/install/debian-ubuntu.md

 # Debian/Ubuntu Linux (64-bit)

+The instructions below tells how to set up the backup clients manually from the providers RPMs.
+Safespring now also has a repository for the backup client which can be reached at: https://repo.cloud.ipnett.com/debian/.

 _This document describes how to manually install IBM TSM on Debian or Ubuntu Linux (64-bit)._

 Since the latest release, 7.1.2, IBM ships .deb archives, so you can get them directly.